Dudley Marjoribanks, 3rd Baron Tweedmouth

 Lieutenant-Colonel Dudley Churchill Marjoribanks, 3rd Baron Tweedmouth, CMG, MVO, DSO (2 March 1874 – 23 April 1935) was a British army officer and courtier.

 Early life

 Marjoribanks was the son of Edward Marjoribanks, 2nd Baron Tweedmouth and Lady Fanny Spencer-Churchill, daughter of the 7th Duke of Marlborough.
 He succeeded his father as the 3rd Baron Tweedmouth and is thus descended from Joseph Marjoribanks, a wine and fish merchant in Edinburgh who died in 1635.
 Joseph Marjoribanks is thought to have been the grandson of Thomas Marjoribanks of Ratho, head of the lowland Clan Marjoribanks.

-He was a pupil at Harrow, at the same time as his cousin Winston Churchill, and joined the Royal Horse Guards in 1895.
+At the same time as his cousin Winston Churchill, he was a pupil at Harrow and joined the Royal Horse Guards in 1895.